Retire by stateFigures verified May 31, 2026

 Property taxes have been climbing

-Montana reappraises property values every two years, and rapid price growth has pushed home values and tax bills up.
-The state revenue department projected the average residential property would be reappraised about 21 percent higher in the next cycle.
+Montana reappraises property values every two years, and fast price growth has pushed home values and tax bills up.
+The state projected the average home would come in about 21 percent higher in the next cycle.

 Montana Free Press